 MossScalar (Optional)

 This is a unit converter (multiplier) to convert the biomass value of a pseudo species (typically representing moss) to a depth.
 Purpose is to estimate the insulation value of the pseudo species when computing the soil temperature profile.
 This parameter is not needed when SoilIce-false.
 Depth (in meters) = species.biomass*MossScalar.
 Set MossScalar to zero for species that are not a soil-insulating groundcover species.
 See PnET-Succession function worksheet.xlsx to see how the parameter affects moss depth.
 Value: 0.0<decimal.
 Units: meters.
 Default: 0.

+FLPctN

+Minimum % N concentration in foliar litter in N cycling version.
+Value: decimal.
+Units: gN g-1.

+RLPctN

+Minimum % N concentration in root in N cycling version.
+Value: decimal.
+Units: gN g-1.

+WLPctN

+Minimum % N concentration in wood in N cycling version.
+Value: decimal.
+Units: gN g-1.

 Input file - Ecoregion parameters